-We are pleased to announce the inaugural recipient of the PanCAN Therapeutic Accelerator Award, Verastem Oncology.
+We are pleased to announce the inaugural recipient of the PanCAN Therapeutic Accelerator Award, Verastem Oncology, supported by 1440 Foundation and the Gail V. Coleman-Kenneth M. Bruntel Research Fund.
 PanCAN will invest $3.8 million toward an early-phase clinical trial testing a leading-edge investigational treatment combination developed by Verastem, with the future goal to pursue later-stage clinical trial testing of the combination through the PanCAN Precision PromiseSM adaptive clinical trial platform.

 Toward our mission to create a world in which all patients with pancreatic cancer will thrive, PanCAN is working to accelerate the development of new and better treatment options to offer patients.
 Precision Promise is designed to take less time, cost less money and require fewer patients than standard clinical trials to determine if an investigational treatment option is working.